Nia Robinson Reads “The Doll Family”

 Nia read Rosaleen Bertolino’s “The Doll Family” on November 10, as part of an NER Out Loud event at Middlebury College.
-“Doll Family” was originally published in NER Vol. 38, No. 3 (2017).
+“Doll Family” was originally published in NER Vol. 38, No. 3 (2017) and is available to read online here.

 Nia Robinson ’19 is a junior Sociology major from Chicago.
 Over the past almost two and a half years, she has served as co-president of the Black Student Union, an opinions editorial board member, AFC student intern and fellow, member of Poor Form Poetry, volunteer at Mary Hogan Elementary School, and loyal viewer of Vermont’s sunsets.
 When she isn’t speaking, you can usually find her at Crossroads, writing poems or just trying to figure it out.
 This will be her second time performing in NER Out Loud.